sowcow/nanoc-oo/README.md

 the main idea is to decouple Rules file to classes

-also by default files extensions will be used to apply filters to layouts and items
+also by default files extensions *are* used to apply filters to layouts and items

 TODO:
  * refactor temp spec helpers
  * refactor specs with true/false variant arrays
  * check coverage
  * use `context` properly (in specs)
+ * specs want to be cleaned

 **?:** `#binary?` through ptools or nanoc config